-2. To review and comment on:

-- a.
+- 1. To review and decide applications for: - a.
+Preliminary plans of minor subdivisions, including resubdivisions (Sec.
+24-2.502.C.1); - b.
+Final plats of minor subdivisions, including resubdivisions (Sec.
+24-2.502.D.2); - c.
+Sketch plans for conservation subdivisions (Sec.
+24-3.703.B); - d.
+Minor variations (Sec.
+24-2.503.D); and - e.
+Interpretations (Sec.
+24-2.507). - 2.
+To review and comment on: - a.
 Text amendments (Sec.
-24-2.501), before the application is submitted to the Planning Board; and - b.
+24-2.501), before the application is submitted to the Planning Board; - b.
 Preliminary plans of major subdivisions (Sec.
 24-2.502.D.1), including conventional subdivisions, conservation subdivisions (Sec.
-24-3.703), and zero lot line developments), before the application is submitted to the Planning Board. - 3.
-To establish subdivision application requirements for development approvals and permits, other than fees. - 4.
-To compile and amend as necessary the Procedures Manual containing all requirements for application contents and forms, submission schedules, application fee information, and any other information the Planning Director determines is relevant to the submittal, review, and decision of subdivision applications under these Regulations. - 5.
+24-3.703), and zero lot line developments), before the application is submitted to the Planning Board; and - c.
+Major variations (Sec.
+24-2.503.E). - 3.
+To establish subdivision application requirements for development approvals and permits, other than fees.

+- 4. To compile and amend as necessary the Applications Manual containing all requirements for application contents and forms, submission schedules, application fee information, and any other information the Planning Director determines is relevant to the submittal, review, and decision of subdivision applications under these Regulations. - 5.
 To ensure that subdivision applications are processed and reviewed in accordance with these Regulations. - 6.
 To make available at the Planning Director's office, upon reasonable request and during normal business hours, copies of all subdivision applications, staff reports, and materials submitted in support of or in opposition to a subdivision application, at a reasonable cost.